romeokienzler/c3/GettingStarted.md

 ## 3. Create workflows

-Multiple operators can be combined to a workflow, e.g., a KubeFlow pipeline.
-Therefore, C3 creates `<operator>.yaml` files which define a KFP component.
-After initializing your operators, you can combine them in a pipeline function.
+Multiple operators can be combined to a workflow, e.g., a KubeFlow pipeline or a CWL workflow.
+Therefore, C3 creates `<operator>.yaml` files which define a KFP component and `<operator>.cwl` files for a CWL step.

+### KubeFlow Pipeline

+After initializing your operators, you can combine them in a pipeline function:

 ```python
 # pip install kfp